 New applicants for graduate study (MA & PhD) apply for OGS through the on-line graduate application for admission.

-Applications for SSHRC are available on-line, due October 15.
+Applications for SSHRC are available on-line.
 The Graduate office sends out emails about the annual deadline for this competition in September.

-(Please note: SGS deadline is October 15, 2020.
-To be considered for this competition, applicants have to complete and submit the CGS-D application online as per each agency’s processes, by that date.
+(Please note: SGS deadline is October 23, 2023 at 3:00 pm EST. To be considered for this competition, applicants have to complete and submit the CGS-D application online as per each agency’s processes, by that date.
 Late applications will not be considered).

 - SSHRC PHD Research Proposals example